-- (1)In this clause a reference to land does not include land - which belongs to the City; (a) - of which is an 'otherwise unvested facility' within section 3.53 of the Act; (b) or - which is the subject of an agreement referred to in clause 1.5(3). (c) - (2) A person must not stop or park a vehicle on land without the consent of the owner or occupier of the land on which the vehicle is stopped or parked.
+- (1) In this clause a reference to land does not include land - (a) which belongs to the City; - (b) of which is an 'otherwise unvested facility' within section 3.53 of the Act; - (c) which is the subject of an agreement referred to in clause 1.5(3). - (2) A person must not stop or park a vehicle on land without the consent of the owner or occupier of the land on which the vehicle is stopped or parked.